TWinston-66/HackThePlanet/Wargames/OverTheWire/Bandit/Bandit3/index.md

 We add the `'` so that the machine can recognize the spaces that are being used in the file name

-Then the password for the next level gets outputed
+Then the password for the next level gets outputted

 - Copy the password `UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK`
-- Type `exit` to logut
+- Type `exit` to logout